EU Interior Minister: Only Croatia will become a new Schengen state

 Nehammer: Postpone the decision

 As recently as Wednesday evening, Romania had tried unsuccessfully to persuade Austria to change its mind.
-The Romanian MEP Eugen Tomac said after the EPP parliamentary group meeting in Vienna that Chancellor Karl Nehammer (ÖVP) had rejected “every rational argument”, according to Tomac.
+The Romanian MEP Eugen Tomac said following the EPP parliamentary group meeting in Vienna that Chancellor Karl Nehammer (ÖVP) had rejected “every rational argument”, according to Tomac.
 Romania’s Prime Minister Ciuca also tried to change Nehammer’s mind in a telephone call.

 Only Croatia will become a new Schengen country